ekoindia/openapi-spec/markdown/README.md

 }
 ```

 ### 2.4.
 Bulk PAN Verification (Async) API
 Use this API to verify your customers' PAN information individually or in batches at a time.
 This is useful when you have to verify a large number of PAN information.

-#### Note
-This is an asynchronous API, so you must call the Bulk PAN Verification Status API to get the details of all the PAN information.
+**Note:** This is an asynchronous API, so you must call the Bulk PAN Verification Status API to get the details of all the PAN information.

 #### Details
 - **Method:** POST